Asymmetric melting of one-third plateau in kagome quantum antiferromagnets: Model and Methods

 where $\vec{S}_{i}$ is a spin operator of the localized {spin-1/2} at $i$th site and $h$ denotes the magnetic field.
 The antiferromagnetic interactions $J>0$ only exist between the nearest-neighbor sites $\langle i,j\rangle$ on the kagome lattice.
 The magnetization $m$ is defined as $m=\frac{1}{SN_{\rm s}}\sum_{i}\langle S_{i}^{z}\rangle$, where $N_{\rm s}$ is the number of the sites and we take $S=1/2$.
 In this definition, saturation magnetization is given by $m_{\rm s}=1$.
-We mainly analyze {27 site} and {36 site} clusters for the kagome lattice with a periodic boundary condition in the present Letter.
-For comparison, we perform the calculations for the the triangular lattice ({27 site} clusters), which also has the one-third plateau under magnetic fields.
+We mainly analyze {27 site} and {36 site} clusters for the kagome lattice with a periodic boundary condition in the present {paper}.
+For comparison, we perform the calculations for the triangular lattice ({27 site} clusters), which also has the one-third plateau under magnetic fields.

-In this Letter, we use the TPQ state to analyze the finite-temperature properties.
+In this {paper}, we use the TPQ state to analyze the finite-temperature properties.
 In the TPQ method, we {iteratively} generate the $k$th TPQ state as

 where $|\psi_{0}\rangle$ is an initial random wavefunction and $l$ is a constant that is larger than the maximum eigenvalue of ${\cal{H}}/N_{\rm s}${~\cite{Sugiura2012}}.
 In this study, we typically take $l/J=3$.
 From the $k$th TPQ state, we can calculate thermodynamic properties such as temperature, internal energy, and the spin correlations~\cite{Sugiura2012,hphi}.
-To examine properties of the ground state and low-energy excited states, we also perform the locally {optimal} block conjugate gradient (LOBCG) method~\cite{LOBCG}.
+To examine properties of the ground state and low-energy excited states, we also perform the LOBCG method~\cite{LOBCG}.